200 Hour Yoga Teacher Training: Immersion

 Part One: Into the Heart of the Lotus: Immersion

 For thousands of years, the lotus flower has symbolized enlightenment…the ability of the spirit or soul to transcend the muddy waters of physical embodiment.
 Whether you realize it or not, your yoga practice has been inviting you to do just that, to awaken a deep and sustaining relationship to your true Self, that aspect of you that is infinite, eternal and always whole.
 This connection brings new found peace, equanimity and mindfulness to the foreground of your life.
 In this first part of our training, you will dive into a deeper experience of your yoga practice and awaken a profound connection to your own soul.
-We will travel to the beautiful Art of Living Retreat Center in Boone, NC so that you can disconnect from the responsibilities of your daily life and focus your attention completely on the inner work of meeting yourself anew.
+We will travel to the North Georgia Mountains so that you can disconnect from the responsibilities of your daily life and focus your attention completely on the inner work of meeting yourself anew.
 We will practice yoga, meditation and pranayama and learn the history and philosophy of Yoga that informs our practice.

-You will have full access to all of the benefits of a world class retreat center, including an incredible Ayurvedic Spa, Hiking Trails, nightly Kirtan, comfortable accommodations, 3 vegetarian meals a day and much more.
+You will have full access to all of the benefits of a world class retreat center, including a lovely Spa, Hiking Trails, comfortable accommodations, 3 vegetarian meals a day and much more.

 Part II: Sharing the Lessons of the Lotus: Teaching from the Radiance of Your Experience